-Slowly lift the cutter up and push the sugar down.
-Use a teaspoon handle to push the cardboard if the cutter is too small for your finger to get in.
-I need to use a teaspoon handle because the cutter is just too tiny as you can see from the picture.
+- Slowly lift the cutter up and push the sugar down.
+Use teaspoon handle to push the cardboard if the cutter is too small for your finger to get in.
+I need to use teaspoon handle because the cutter is just too tiny as you can see from the picture.

-Mold with Chocolate or Candy Mold
+Mold With Chocolate or Candy Mold

-Place the sugar cubes on a tray to air-dry completely.
+- Place the sugar cubes on a tray to air-dry completely.
 Or, you may use a 200F oven to dry it for 5-10 minutes.

 I left mine for overnight and morning before storing them away into an air-tight container.